Customizing NSSE

 Although the online survey is open from late February to mid-May, institutions can choose the window for active recruitment.
 An online calendar tool is provided which asks for relevant dates for your campus (i.e., term start and end dates, Spring Break, and other campus holidays) and generates an auto-schedule for you based on those parameters.
 However, institutions may request any alternate dates if the auto-generated schedule do not suit your needs.
 Recruitment messages are sent only Monday-Thursday.

 Incentives are commonly used in NSSE and are effective in boosting response rates.
 Institutions can choose to incentivize participation through a reward of their choice.
 Common choices include drawings for an electronic gift (i.e., iPad), for gift cards to local shops (i.e., campus bookstores) or to large retailers (i.e., Amazon).
-Experiential incentives may also be used; for example, you can raffle a lunch with your college or university's President, or prioritiy access to a campus event.
-Per IRB, incentives must be described explicitly (i.e., must say Amazon gift card instead of just "gift card" and must stipulate the quanity of prizes available).
+Experiential incentives may also be used; for example, you can raffle a lunch with your college or university's President, or priority access to a campus event.
+Per IRB, incentives must be described explicitly (i.e., must say Amazon gift card instead of just "gift card" and must stipulate the quality of prizes available).
 Incentives must also include an odds statement providing the student a reasonable estimate of their likelihood of winning.
 NSSE provides an IRB-approved template for incentive text.
 View NSSE's FAQ on incentives for more detailed information.

 Beginning with the NSSE 2022 survey administration, Indiana University’s Institutional Review Board (IRB) is requiring greater oversight of language used in promotional materials.
 All participating institutions’ promotional materials will be submitted for IRB review except when these materials closely follow IRB pre-approved content.